 - 500 total minutes broadcast

-- Average of 3 or more concurrent viewers
+- Three or more concurrent viewers on average

-Once you reach that threshold, you can apply to become a Twitch Affiliate.
-Being an affiliate provides its own list of benefits, including:
+Once you reach that threshold, you can apply to become a Twitch Affiliate, and enjoy special benefits like:

-Twitch Bits These are Twitch’s premium emoticons, purchased with real money but “tipped” to streamers in the online chat that accompanies each live stream.
-Each Bit tipped to a streamer pays $0.01, meaning that a hundred of them trickling through the chat pays $1.
+- Twitch Bits: Bits are Twitch’s premium emoticons, purchased with real money but “tipped” to streamers in the online chat that accompanies each livestream.
+Each Bit tipped to a streamer pays $0.01 USD, meaning that a hundred of them trickling through the chat pays $1.

-Video ads Unlike YouTube, ads on Twitch are a relatively minor source of income, paying roughly $2 per 1,000 views.
-Since ads are in-stream, and even the biggest streamers may have only a few hundred viewers at any one time, total ad revenue for any one streamer tends to be pretty low.
+- Video ads: Unlike on YouTube, ads on Twitch are a relatively minor source of income—paying roughly $2 USD per 1,000 views.
+Since ads appear in-stream, and even the biggest streamers may have only a few hundred viewers at any one time, total ad revenue tends to be low.

-Donations Donations are a simple, one-off sum paid to a streamer, often through PayPal.
-For step by step instructions read out Guide to Setting Up Donations on Twitch.
+- Donations: Donations are a simple, one-off sum paid to a streamer, often through PayPal.
+For step by step instructions, read our guide to setting up donations on Twitch.

 Other ways streamers make money through Twitch

-Sponsorships Similar to the Instagram model, many Twitch streamers accept sponsorships to promote products from niche-specific companies.
-These can be paid in different ways, from a one-time fee to a portion of the sales from that campaign.
-Most sponsorships come from a company’s marketing team, rather than a Twitch streamer soliciting a partnership.
-Some tech companies like Corsair, the computer component manufacturer, have entire programs dedicated to supporting and developing streamers and promoting the brand.
-How do you attract sponsorships?
-Cultivate your niche and grow your viewership first.
+To attract sponsorships, cultivate your niche and grow your viewership first.
 After that, network within the industry.
 Attend video game conferences and develop relationships with companies marketing to the video game industry.
 A few professional marketing practices will only help your chances of attracting a good sponsorship.

-Affiliate links Twitch is a natural fit for affiliate programs, particularly in the video game and tech worlds.
-Twitch offers a unique interactive opportunity to sell products via affiliate links: a streamer can actually solicit feedback, both good and bad, directly from his market as he streams.
-A lot of tech products like gaming headsets or computer components can be reviewed and promoted organically as part of the stream, and the link to the product dropped into the live chat.
+Twitch is a natural fit for affiliate programs, particularly in the video game and tech worlds.
+Twitch offers a unique interactive opportunity to sell products via affiliate links: A streamer can actually solicit feedback directly from their viewers while streaming.
+Many tech products like gaming headsets or computer components can be reviewed and promoted organically as part of the stream, and the link to the product dropped into the live chat.

-While the Twitch Partner Program might be out of reach for most streamers, Brave is open for all.
-Between its high performance, security, and Brave Rewards, Brave is the ideal browser for Twitch streamers and subscribers.
-Download the Brave browser today!
+While certain Twitch monetization strategies (like the Twitch Partner program) might be out of reach for most streamers, Brave is open for all.
+Between its high performance, security, and Brave Rewards, Brave is the ideal browser for Twitch streamers and subscribers—download it today.